saibatizoku/the-anarchist-workshop/README.md

 ## Using the code

 To start, you can run the anarchist workshop's command-line interface.
-We call it `twa`.
+We call it `taw`.

 Since we're in prototype mode, the suggested way to run it is to grab the code from github, and then you can build it and run it locally: